STOR-i/GaussianProcesses.jl/README.md

 ```
 @article{gaussianprocesses.jl,
   title={GaussianProcesses. jl: A Nonparametric Bayes package for the Julia Language},
-  author={Fairbrother, Jamie and Nemeth, Christopher and Rischard, Maxime and Brea, Johanni},
+  author={Fairbrother, Jamie and Nemeth, Christopher and Rischard, Maxime and Brea, Johanni and Pinder, Thomas},
   journal={arXiv preprint arXiv:1812.09064},
   year={2018}
 }